facebookarchive/augmented-traffic-control/CONTRIBUTING.md

-# Contributing to Air Traffic Control
+# Contributing to Augmented Traffic Control
 We want to make contributing to this project as easy and transparent as possible.

 ## Our Development Process

-Air Traffic Control is maintained and developed on github.
+Augmented Traffic Control is maintained and developed on github.
 It is designed to be easily extensible and contain API that can be reused by external services/frontends.